-The cost of renting a dumpster or for hiring a junk removal service varies based on several factors, including your location, volume of junk/debris, duration of service, and other factors.
+The cost of renting a dumpster or hiring a junk removal service varies based on several factors, including your location, volume of junk/debris, duration of service, and other factors.

 The one exception to this rule is for smaller cleanups, such as moving some furniture out or getting rid of a refrigerator.

 You have an old couch and a few boxes of junk in the garage you want thrown out.
-Your local dumpster rental company offers a 10-yard dumpster rental for $250, which would do the trick.
+Your local dumpster rental company offers a 10 yard dumpster rental for $250, which would do the trick.
 However, a local junk removal service quotes you their minimum pickup charge of $125 to haul it all away for you.
 In this case, junk removal is the better choice.

 In the example above, the volume of junk wasn’t enough to make renting a dumpster the more affordable option.
 However, a dumpster rental would be the more cost-effective option for larger debris removal projects, such as a whole-home cleanout or roofing project.

 The figures below are meant to give you a general idea of what it costs for these services.
-Costs can vary depending upon where you live, additional disposal fees, permits, and the scope of the debris removal project.
+Costs can vary depending on where you live, additional disposal fees, permits, and the scope of the debris removal project.

-- 10 yard dumpster: $277
+- 10 yard dumpster: $250-$450

-- 20 yard dumpster: $360
+- 20 yard dumpster: $350-$550

-- 30 yard dumpster: $450
+- 30 yard dumpster: $450-$650

-- 40 yard dumpster: $490
+- 40 yard dumpster: $550-$750

-Junk Removal Services:
+National Average Junk Removal Prices:

-- Minimum charge: $50 - $125
+- Minimum charge: $75-$100